nutsbox/cip/index.md

 * String or file B64 encoding / decoding
 * UUID generation
 * UUID generation based on given string or file (maybe considered as UUID hash)
-* Cross-platform - cip has been tested to run on Windows (XP, 7, 10), Linux (Ubuntu 18.0, Centos 7.x and above, Termux in Android), FreeBSD-11 and Mac OSX (Yosemite, Mojave, Catalina).
+* Cross-platform: cip has been tested to run on Windows (XP, 7, 10), Linux (Ubuntu 18.0, Centos 7.x and above, Termux in Android), FreeBSD-11 and Mac OSX (Yosemite, Mojave, Catalina).
 You may need to recompile if you want to port it to other operating system.

 ### License
 I consider cip, itself, as Public Domain (PD).
 But I used some libraries that are not public domain and due credit and license applies to these libraries.